The Online Course

 Our Easy Block Modification Technique

-Block Modification techniques are techniques designed to reduce the severity of the symptoms that occur during moments of stammering.
-Over the long-term, they lead to a substantial diminution of the size of the “stammering iceberg” inasmuch as they reduce the underlying fear of stammering and the tendency to stammer.
-However, in order to be able to employ these techniques, you need to be willing to ignore any desire that you may have to hide the fact that you stammer.
-You need to be able to allow yourself to stammer openly in front of other people.
+In order to be able to employ the Jump, you need to be willing to ignore any desire that you may have to hide the fact that you stammer, and you need to be able to allow yourself to stammer openly in front of other people.

 This module starts with an introductory slide-show (see below) in which we explain the rationale behind the Jump, and provide instructions on how to employ it.

-Before continuing on with the rest of the module, we recommend that you first read the following online article which provides a somewhat more detailed account of The Jump… The Jump: A powerful new technique to get out of blocks and overcome fear of stuttering
+Before continuing on to the practical exercises, we recommend that you first read the following online article which provides a somewhat more detailed account of The Jump… The Jump: A powerful new technique to get out of blocks and overcome fear of stuttering

 Then, when you are ready, work your way through the practical exercises by following the links below…